muzzf16/whatsapp-dasboardv2/client/README.md

 ```

 This will be used by the client to make API requests and to connect to the Socket.IO server.
 Without a value, the default is `http://localhost:4000`.

+### Diagnostics and Reinit

+The UI supports diagnostics for sessions and Google Sheets:
+- In Connection Manager, you can see a small 'Last disconnect' message when a connection is logged out.
+- Use the 'Reinit' button to clear auth files for a connection and generate a new QR code.
+A confirmation will be shown before running the operation.